Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 <br/>
 ​<br/>

-Wander around Bakklandet, admiring all the potential cuisine, and expensive dining options and become frustrated and tell yourself.
+Wander around Bakklandet, admiring all the potential cuisine, and expensive dining options, and become frustrated and tell yourself.
 <br/>
 ​<br/>